Monday, 24 December 2012

 ‘She knew something had happened so I told her.
 She was distraught and rang the police.’

 Emily said she had not initially reported what had happened because she felt scared.
 ‘I was young at the time,’ she said.
 ‘I did not know how to handle it.’
-Hawksworth, from Findern, Derbyshire, his daughter when he was arrested, forcing her to give at his trial.
+Hawksworth, from Findern, Derbyshire, denied raping his daughter when he was arrested, forcing her to give evidence at his trial.

 Jailing him, Judge John Burgess told Hawksworth: ‘She was visiting you as she regularly did for the weekend.
 ‘During the course of that Friday evening you and she were drinking both wine and cider, alcohol you provided.
 ‘She became very drunk and was very sick.
 You tended to her and she was put to bed.